Developing with Node.JS

 If you are using OpenShift, you can create a new namespace with the

 ✓ Project "odo-dev" is ready for use

-✓ New project created and now using namespace: odo-dev
+✓ New project created and now using project: odo-dev

 Step 2.
 Initializing your application (

 Now we'll initialize your application by creating a

 devfile.yaml to be deployed.

 odo init command by autodetecting your source code and downloading the appropriate Devfile.

 Note: If you skipped Step 0, select a "starter project" when running